bradcar/bno08x_i2c_spi_MicroPython/README.md

 - reset_pin : used by SPI for hardware reset, if not defined uses soft reset.
 It is a Pin object, not number

 ## UART Setup
-UART wires are in some sense opposite of i2c wires (double check your wiring). uart = UART(1, baudrate=3_000_000, tx=Pin(8), rx=Pin(9), timeout=2000)
+UART wires are in some sense opposite of i2c wires (double-check your wiring). uart = UART(1, baudrate=3_000_000, tx=Pin(8), rx=Pin(9), timeout=2000)
 uart = UART(0, baudrate=3_000_000, tx=Pin(12), rx=Pin(13), timeout=2000)

-Required for I2C (see SPI and UART below):
+Required for UART:
-- int_pin : required by I2C for accurate sensor timestamps.
+- int_pin : required by UART for accurate sensor timestamps.
 Define a Pin object, not number.
-Optional for I2c:
+Optional for UART:
-- reset_pin : used by I2C for hardware reset, if not defined uses soft reset.
+- reset_pin : used by UART for hardware reset, if not defined uses soft reset.
 It is a Pin object, not number

  1. BNO08x SDA to board UARTx-RX (uart 1 ex: gpio9, uart 0 ex: gpio13)
  2. BNO08x SCL to board UARTx-TX (uart 1 ex: gbio8, uart 0 ex: gpio12)